UniversaBlockchain/UniCherryGarden/docs/unicherrypicker-synchronization.md

 * `syncStartBlock`: `ucg_block.number + 1` (or maybe from `ucg_state.synced_from_block_number` if there are no records in `ucg_block`)
 * `syncEndBlock`: `eth.syncing.currentBlock`, but with a batch no larger than `head_syncer.batch_size`.

 Interestingly, we don’t always do the actual sync, even if we can.
-If we received a notification from TailSyncer that its first block to sync is within `head_syncer.catch_up_brake_max_lead` from `syncStartBlock`, we assume that TailSyncer is very close, and can wait for it to reach us; so we go to `pauseThenMayCheckReorg` state instead.
+If we received a notification from TailSyncer that its last block to sync is within `head_syncer.catch_up_brake_max_lead` from `syncStartBlock`, we assume that TailSyncer is very close, and can wait for it to reach us; so we go to `pauseThenMayCheckReorg` state instead.

 Otherwise, we just poll the blocks from Ethereum connector, and write them to DB.